kshetline/tubular_time/README.md

 ttime.getMinDaysInWeek(locale: string | string[]): number;
 ```

-Day number (0-6 for Sunday-Saturday) considered the first day of a week for a locale:
+Day number (0–6 for Sunday–Saturday) considered the first day of a week for a locale:

 ```typescript
 ttime.getStartOfWeek(locale: string | string[]): number;
 ```

-Day numbers (0-6 for Sunday-Saturday) considered to comprise weekend days for a locale:
+Day numbers (0–6 for Sunday–Saturday) considered to comprise weekend days for a locale:

 ```typescript
 ttime.getWeekend(locale: string | string[]): number[];